 - Let’s say 3 and a banker, now you have 27 bets ( 1 x 3 x 3…_)

 The maths is easy.
-Multiple the amount of selections per race.
+Multiply the number of selections per race.
 You’re in control of how many you pick to ensure a winning race per leg.
-Keep in mind though that the simpler the race the less selections you have on offer and vice versa the harder the race.
+Keep in mind though that the simpler the race the fewer selections you have on offer and vice versa the harder the race.

-If you like a flutter at the horse racing and this hasn’t completely blown your mind and you want to maximise the fun as well as the profits, then pool betting at a race meeting is for you.
+If you like a flutter at the racing and this hasn’t completely blown your mind, you want to maximise the fun and make some potential decent profits, then Tote pool betting – such as a Quadpot – at a race meeting or online is for you.

 - Tote Exacta